 If you go through the ingredients of some pre-packed desserts, you will find pectin as one of the ingredients in them.
 Unlike cellulose, pectin is a dietary fibre that is soluble in water.
 Besides helping in more efficient digestion, pectins have the amazing ability to delay the absorption of sugars into the bloodstream.
 This is extremely helpful for diabetic patients as pectins help prevent a sudden spike in blood sugar levels.
 Some studies also suggest that pectin can lower cholesterol levels by facilitating the removal of fatty acids from the body.

 This dietary fibre is a type of gel-forming soluble fibre that is also prebiotic.
 A prebiotic is any substance that helps in the nurturing of good gut bacteria that secretes enzymes capable of breaking down protein molecules.
-Presence of Beta glucans can make the food more filling, which in turn keeps you from overeating.
+The presence of Beta glucans can make the food more filling, which in turn keeps you from overeating.
 Furthermore, it can delay the rate at which food leaves the intestine.
 That means you won’t feel hungry again for a good while.
 All these qualities make beta glucans, one of the most useful dietary fibres.
 So, eat more foods like oats, barley, and mushrooms.

 The human body needs both soluble and insoluble dietary fibres for the efficient digestion of food.
 While fibres like pectins and beta glucans are water-soluble, lignin is a water-insoluble fibre.
 Probably the second biggest benefit of eating insoluble fibres is that it can significantly reduce the risk of colon cancer.
 But even though there is a substantial amount of studies that prove this, scientists are yet to discover the exact mechanism of this.
 However, one theory suggests that because lignin moves the food faster through the digestive tracts, it gives carcinogens less time to interact with the tissues.